xinjiav3/NileBrownGame/navigation/section/kasm.md

 1. Consulting services for KASM sizing and planning.
 2. IT job skills changing from multiple site "Desktop Technicians" to a centralized cloud "DevOps Engineer".
-3. Size of moonitor, we are assuming Chromebook as sufficient.
+3. Size of monitor, assuming a Chromebook is sufficient.
-4. This study is based only 1/5 of the CompSci students using AWS KASM Workspaces, Del Norte HS encourages CompSci students to bring and use their own computuer.
+4. This study is based on a 1/5 usage ratio, or approximately 40 out of 200 CompSci students using AWS KASM Workspaces.
+Del Norte HS CompSci students are encouraged to set up and use their own computers.
+However, the predominantly 9th/10th grade classroom has 20 to 30 students using AWS KASM Workspaces.

 | **Description**                                                                                                      | **Cost/Details**                                                                                          |
 |----------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|